WHAT IS LOBBY DAY?

-Lobby Day is an important part of our advocacy programme aimed at promoting parish and town councils in Parliament.
+Lobby Day is an integral part of our advocacy programme aimed at promoting local councils to parliamentarians.

-It takes place the same day as our National Council and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).
+It takes place annually and involves representatives of county associations and NALC meeting with Members of Parliament (MPs)/peers (Lords).

-County associations and parish and town councils play a vital role in helping us maintain and increase the sectors influence with government, civil servants and Parliamentarians, especially talking to MPs and telling them what great things you are doing and getting them to support the changes we are calling for on your behalf.
+County associations and local (parish and town) councils play a vital role in helping NALC maintain and increase the sector's influence with government, civil servants and parliamentarians.
+Especially talking to MPs and telling them about the great things local councils are doing and getting them to support the changes we are calling for on your behalf.

-Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs.
+Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs and peers.

-Lobby Day 2017 will take place in Parliament on 28 March 2017 and we want this year to be even bigger and better!
+Lobby Day 2021 will be taking place online on 2 February 2021, and we want this year to be even bigger and better!

 Here's how you can help us and get involved:

-County associations – Contact your MPs requesting a meeting with them on Lobby Day in Parliament.
-An example letter, email and suggested phone script can be found below.
+County associations – contact your MPs requesting a meeting with them on Lobby Day online.
+We have produced an example letter, email template and suggested phone script, which is located below.

-Local councils – Contact your MP requesting an appointment at their surgery in the days and weeks following Lobby Day; the templates below can help you, feel free to modify and adapt them.
-And if you would like to support your county association on Lobby Day itself, do get in touch with them to discuss further.
+Local councils – contact your MP requesting an appointment online in the days and weeks before or after Lobby Day.
+We have produced an example letter, email template and suggested phone script, which is located below.
+If you would like to support your local county association on Lobby Day itself, get in touch with them to discuss further.